Windward Passage

 No analysis available

 The building clearly has a shared swimming pool.
-Across the supplied remarks, the pool is mentioned in a very large number of listings and by multiple agents, often with added detail such as "heated salt water pool," "swimming pool," and "pool deck."
-This is consistent with the historical MLS data and looks like a genuine, building-wide amenity rather than a one-off copy-paste error.
+Across the supplied remarks, pool amenities are mentioned in many listings by multiple agents, including phrases like "pool," "swimming pool," and "resort-style amenities."
+This is consistent with the current MLS data and does not look like a copy-paste mistake.

 This feature is repeatedly and explicitly confirmed in the remarks.
 The pool is described as salt water/saltwater in multiple listings, making this a very strong match.